jemsstsurin/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/16054806-3030-4364-80ad-3d1d228f87a7)

 <p>
-As a Help Desk Agent when who you receive a ticket you first observe the properties such as Priority, Department, SLA, Assign To.
+As a Help Desk Agent when who you receive a ticket you first observe the properties such as Priority, Department, SLA, and Assign To.
 <br />

 <p>